Last Updated on

 Check out our guide on the Top Things to do in Tucson with Kids.

 Although there is no downhill skiing at this Arizona ski resort, they do offer skate and classic cross-country skiing trails.
-Almost 25 miles of specially groomed trails provide backcountry experiences for all skill levels.
+Almost 25 miles of specially groomed trails provide backcountry experiences in the Coconino National Forest for all skill levels.

 For Beginners: Try group or private lessons to learn classic or skate cross-country skiing.
 Instructors base lessons on groups needs so lessons can be beginner or advanced level.